Planning your first trip to Disney? This is the Most Important Thing you need to know and the best advice you will receive about your entire trip.

 It is easier for everyone to be more flexible with on the fly decisions that have to be made in order to make sure the One Thing happens that day:

-"No, we can't wait 25 minutes in this line, because we have to make sure to ride the Dwarf Mine Train today.
-We'll check back as soon as we do our One Thing."
+"No, we can't wait 25 minutes in this line, because we have to make sure to ride the Seven Dwarfs Mine Train today.
+We'll check back with this ride as soon as we do our One Thing."

 Celebrate Your One Things